web2project/web2project.github.io/_docs/faq.md

 ### I’ve just installed a Module and I don’t see it.
 Where is it?

 Before a Module will appear in the navigation, you must first install it and then activate it.
 Occasionally, you'll also need to perform specific steps or provide additional configuration information.
-Most module include a `README` file which describes this process in detail.
+Most modules include a `README` file which describes this process in detail.

 ### What does the Public Module do?